FirebaseExtended/firebase-import/README.md

-      --json, -j          The JSON file to import.                                            [required] --merge, -m         Write the top-level children without overwriting the whole parent.  [boolean] --force             Don't prompt before overwriting data.                               [boolean]
+      --json, -j          The JSON file to import.                                            [required] --merge, -m         Write the top-level children without overwriting the whole parent.  [boolean] --force             Don't prompt before overwriting data.                               [boolean] --auth, -a          Specify an auth token to use (e.g. your Firebase Secret).

 ## Example